Long-lived particle reconstruction downstream of the LHCb magnet: Reconstruction of LambdabToJpsiLz decays

-The reconstruction and selection efficiency is estimated using the simulation, and is defined here as the probability that a reconstructible \LbToJpsiLz signal decay, with all their final-state trajectories (\ie four tracks) within the \lhcb detector acceptance and intersecting the minimum detector elements required for each track type~\cite{LHCb-DP-2008-001,LHCb-2007-006} outlined in Sec.~\ref{sec:datasamples}, is actually reconstructed and passes all the selection requirements.
+It is also illustrative to compare the product of the reconstructible and the four-track reconstruction efficiencies as a function of the \Lz decay vertex $z$ position to the generated distribution, as shown in Fig.~\ref{fig:recoected_distribution}.
+Integrated over the different regions, the former accounts for about 17\%, 40\% and 43\% of the events, to be compared to 40\%, 37\% and 23\% of the latter.

 Signal decays with a \Lz baryon decaying in the region between 6.0 and 7.6\,m represent 4\% of all generated events and have a reconstructibility of 59\% and a four-track reconstruction efficiency of 70\%.
-Overall, this represents about 8\% of all reconstructible and four-track reconstructed decays (see Appendix~\ref{appendix:4trackefficiencies} for further details).
+Overall, this represents about 8\% of all reconstructible and four-track reconstructed decays.
 Figure~\ref{fig:efficiency} shows the reconstruction efficiency and its breakdown for the different reconstruction and selection steps as a function of the true \Lz decay-vertex position along the beam axis.
 The efficiency is about $8$\% at $6.0$\,m from the IP; it rises to about $16$\% at $6.8$\,m; then it decreases slightly staying above $13$\% between $7.0$ and $7.6$\,m.
 The reconstruction of the \Lz and \Lb vertices has an efficiency of about $40-50$\%, with a slightly larger success rate when the \Lz baryon decays closer to the T stations (see Fig.~\ref{fig:tracktypes}).
 This failure rate is mainly due to the poor track momentum resolution and the presence of non-Gaussian effects not properly accounted for by the $\chi^2$ ansatz of the vertex fitter.
 A test with a single stage reconstruction based on the decay chain vertex fitter (DTF) provided higher vertex reconstruction efficiency, approximately 60\%, and will be used for future physics analyses.
 The efficiency of the loose selection is about $90$\%, mostly independent of the \Lz decay location.
 The decay chain vertex fit convergence depends on the \Lz decay vertex position, going from about $50$\% for \Lz baryons decaying farthest from the T stations, to about $86$\% for those closest to them.
 This highlights the impact of the propagation of T tracks through the magnetic field.
 The HBDT and AP veto selection efficiencies are about $72$\% and $99\%$, largely independent of the position of the \Lz decay vertex.